leomotors/salim-bot/README.md

   **Note**: Admin might be needed to successfully do this.

-* Then, create auth.json with "token" ("ownerid" in case you wanna debug)
+* Then, create auth.json with "token"

 * Run bot.js and done!